lechneal/remote-image-loader/README.md

 Loading remote image into imageView workflow:
 ![Remote Image Workflow](/remoteImageWorkflow.png)

+In order to get the exact image view dimensions, the activity is rendered before the bitmap is loaded.

-If the bitmap is not found in memory cache, the fetching, caching, processing of the image are performed off the UI thread
+If the bitmap is not found in memory cache, the fetching, caching, processing of the image are performed off the UI thread.

 Asset images are handled in a similar way.
 The only difference is that no disk cache is used for asset images.